Mathematics (MTH)

 Precalculus Trigonometry is a trigonometry course and one of the prerequisites on the STEM pathway leading to calculus.
 It uses an analytic approach to the definitions and graphs of the functions of an angle.
 It includes formulas and identities, trigonometric functions, inverse functions, and radian measure.
 Note: Credit will not be granted for both MTH 170 and MTH 185.
 All prerequisite courses must have been completed within the last 3 years.

-Prerequisites: MTH 160 or MTH 160S with grade of "C" or better or satisfactory score on placement test, and Reading Proficiency
+Prerequisites: MTH 160 or MTH 160S with a minimum grade of "C" or satisfactory score on placement test, and Reading Proficiency

 Core42: MOTR Transfer Guaranteed